Bug report #17125

 I observed that the problem gets worse the bigger the layer.
 Limiting above mentioned Layer to ~ 3 mio records, just causes a freeze of QGIS which lasts a couple of seconds.
 It seems at some record count QGIS reaches a state where it will not recover from unresponsiveness as it does with a subset of the layer.

-#3 Updated by Andreas Wicht about 2 years ago
+#3 Updated by Andreas Wicht over 2 years ago

 Tested now with QGIS 3.4.3: